Boarders/blog-posts/locally-nameless.md

         | otherwise = App <$> arbitrary <*> arbitrary

 -- |
--- fromLocalyNameless provides a left inverse to toLocallyNameless. fromLocallyNamelessLeftInverse :: (Ord a, Show a) => Lam a -> Property fromLocallyNamelessLeftInverse e = (fromLocallyNameless . toLocallyNameless) e === e
+-- fromLocalyNameless is a left inverse to toLocallyNameless. fromLocallyNamelessLeftInverse :: (Ord a, Show a) => Lam a -> Property fromLocallyNamelessLeftInverse e = (fromLocallyNameless . toLocallyNameless) e === e